We only recommend services we believe in. When you click some links on our site we may earn a commission at no extra cost to you. Learn more.

-From humble beginnings as a mail-order DVD rental service to a $100 billion entertainment business, Netflix has used daring moves to establish global dominance.
+As I watched Netflix grow from its humble beginnings as a mail-order DVD rental service to become a $100 billion entertainment powerhouse, it became clear that bold, daring moves were essential to establishing its global dominance.

 Here’s the adventure-filled story of the rise of Netflix, told in facts, timelines and statistics.